 There is a Mayan Deity (god) named Maximón, or El Gran Abuelo, whose figure takes up residency in a local family’s home for one year.

-The location of the deity, therefore, changes each year on May 8th, when a big procession and vote takes place to decide which family of the council will host Maximón for the next year.
+The location of the deity changes each year on May 8th, with a big procession and vote taking place to decide which family will host Maximón for the next year.

 11. Paraglide in Panajachel

-On a clear day, you’ll be able to see not just the volcanoes surrounding Lake Atitlán, but even Volcán Pacaya, Volcán Fuego, and Volcán Acatenango over by the city of Antigua about 1.5 hours away!
+On a clear day, you’ll be able to see not just the volcanoes surrounding Lake Atitlán, but even Volcán Pacaya, Volcán Fuego, and Volcán Acatenango which are all closer to the city of Antigua, about 1.5 hours away!

 12. Go Horseriding to Coffee Farms